ogbotemi-2000/switch-flow/README.md

 + Creating and customizing a layout grid to guide designs
 + Preview and download of page with flags evaluated or saving as is.

-### Features not yet for use
+### Features not yet available for use
 + Serializing nodes to `localStorage` for retrieval and use in multiple design pages.
-+ Custom feature flags for toggling the UI
++ Creation and use of custom feature flags for toggling the UI.
+You can use DevCycle as an alternative

 That is the end, I hope you enjoy using this software.